kubernetes/enhancements/keps/sig-autoscaling/6107-hpa-decision-trace/README.md

 Disabling the gate therefore behaves like other gated alpha fields on GA APIs: new writes cannot introduce or preserve the field and downgrade does not require an explicit data migration.

+The exact implementation pattern for gating an alpha field on an existing GA API must follow Kubernetes API review guidance and will be finalized with SIG API Machinery and SIG Architecture.

 ### Test Plan